axtex/genfolio/README.md

 - **Prompt caching on Claude** — the system prompt is sent with `cache_control: ephemeral`, so repeated generations for different users reuse the cached prompt tokens instead of paying to re-process them.
 - **Stale-while-revalidate** — hitting the refresh button calls `revalidateTag(username)` to bust all three cache layers (user, repos, portfolio) atomically, so the next request regenerates fresh content without a visible loading state for other visitors.
 - **Auth-gated mutations** — server actions verify the session before allowing cache invalidation, so users can only refresh their own portfolio.

+## Design decisions

+- **Repo quality without a CMS** — pinned → `featured` topic → ranked recency, so empty or junk repos do not become the portfolio.
+- **Cost and latency** — 24h `unstable_cache` + ISR + Claude prompt cache so visitors do not wait on GitHub/Claude and you do not pay full prompt tokens per user.
+- **Refresh without breaking other visitors** — `revalidateTag(username)` busts user/repos/portfolio together; other users’ caches stay intact.

 ## Architecture